 Marco Crux can sense and manipulate the movement of stars.
 He can also emit concussive and destructive energy beams from his hands.
 Crux is immortal and is imbued with incredible strength, speed and durability.
 He can fly, exist comfortably in extremely harsh environments such as space and underwater, and his centuries of existence have provided him with monumental amounts of knowledge.

-My name is Captain Noble and I was born and raised to be the perfect superhero.
-To that end I’ve fulfilled my calling in every possible way.
-During my nearly two decades of hero work on the behalf of the United States government, however, I was also conscripted to train to be the captain of the Starship Stratalight.
-Our first official commission came during an alien invasion of Earth by the Tromokratesians, lead by Emperor Kako.
+My name is Captain Noble, and I was born and raised to be the perfect superhero.
+To that end, I’ve fulfilled my calling in every possible way.
+During my nearly two decades of hero work on behalf of the United States government, however, I was also conscripted to train to be the captain of the Starship Stratalight.
+Our first official commission came during an alien invasion of Earth by the Tromokratesians, led by Emperor Kako.
 The following is an excerpt from the memoir I’m writing to accompany the ship’s log.

 Stratalight Maiden Voyage, Day 119

 It has been 4 months since my crew and I blasted off from Earth on the Starship Stratalight with the third piece of the triplos asteri.
-For that first month we were relentlessly pursued by the leader of a powerful alien race, the Tromokratesians, and his massive fleet of battlecruisers and warships.
+For that first month, we were relentlessly pursued by the leader of a powerful alien race, the Tromokratesians, and his massive fleet of battlecruisers and warships.
 And though they are no longer directly on our tail, I am sure we are not even close to being out of the proverbial woods.
 The star we carried has the power to give Emperor Kako a portion of the goddess of Armonia, which of course would transform him into a god as well.
 He is singularly intent on achieving this goal.
-We were commissioned by the US Government and the Galaxias Klykos Force to take the star and hide it in a far off secret location, and I am proud to say, that as of this writing it seems we’ve succeeded.
-We’ve dropped the star off in a secret part of the universe and are now awaiting new orders from NASA and the GKF.
+We were commissioned by the US Government and the Galaxias Kyklos Force to take the star and hide it in a far-off secret location, and I am proud to say that as of this writing, it seems we’ve succeeded.
+We’ve dropped the star off in a secret part of the universe, and are now awaiting new orders from NASA and the GKF.

 WEIGHT: 278 lbs.

-Honestly, however, we would have not succeeded if not for the unexpected help of a mysterious stranger, who would eventually come to be a beloved and trusted member of the Stratalight Crew.
+Honestly, we would not have succeeded if not for the unexpected help of a mysterious stranger, who would eventually come to be a beloved and trusted member of the Stratalight Crew.
 He is called Marco Crux, the Seventh Immortal.

-So yes, I’ve seen unbelievable, but still Marco Crux just had this air about him that there were some things he’d seen that were so spectacular there were no words in any language (of which he speaks thousands) could possibly describe.
-He simply continues to use the word “spectacular,” and again, who am I to discount his stories.
+So yes, I’ve seen unbelievable, but still, Marco Crux just had this air about him that there were some things he’d seen which were so spectacular, there were no words in any language (of which he speaks thousands) could possibly describe.
+He simply continues to use the word “spectacular”, and again, who am I to discount his stories?

 In fact, “spectacular” is precisely the word I would use to describe the manner in which he saved the Stratalight from certain destruction.
-We had successfully eluded the Tromokratesian fleet yet again, and landed on a secret world in a small pocket universe about 500 light years away from Earth.
-It was a brand new planet, less than a year old, as it had come into existence during a cataclysmic event in which the timeline of a parallel universe called the Infiniverse had collided with the timeline of our own Core Reality.
-Marco Crux then explained to us that the collision had nearly caused the entire Multiverse to crumble due to a series of metaphysical fractures across the spacetime continuum.
-But thanks to the actions of several hyper-beings from several different points of time on the continuum – including a mysterious being named Maximillian Finch – the timeline fractures were fixed and existence did not cease to exist.
+We had successfully eluded the Tromokratesian fleet yet again, and landed on a secret world in a small pocket universe, about 500 light years away from Earth.
+It was a brand new planet, less than a year old, as it had come into existence during a cataclysmic event in which the timeline of a parallel universe, called the Infiniverse, had collided with the timeline of our own Core Reality.
+Marco Crux then explained to us that the collision had nearly caused the entire Multiverse to crumble, due to a series of metaphysical fractures across the space-time continuum.
+But thanks to the actions of several hyper-beings from several different points of time on the continuum – including a mysterious being named Maximilian Finch – the timeline fractures were fixed, and existence did not cease to exist.

 We had been aware of the Infiniverse because of the arrival of Captain Infinity and the Infinity Force heroes, and the intergalactic council known as the Unity had discovered the pocket universes and new planets.
 However, the series of timeline fractures was totally new information to us.
 Marco Crux explained how his immortality and connection to the stars gave him a sixth sense about disruptions in the space-time continuum.

 It so happened that his connection to the stars also gave him the tools he needed to save us.
 As I mentioned, we arrived at the pocket universe planet – it had been named Rwijenzen-12.
-A small contingent of Unity agents, lead by Yana Tremly a hyper-human woman who possessed the power of invisibility, greeted us.
-She had been briefed on the importance of keeping the triplos completely hidden until further notice and we happily handed it over to her.
-Unfortunately, as they’d done so many times before, The Tromokratesians tracked us!
+A small contingent of Unity agents, led by Yana Tremly, a hyper-human woman who possessed the power of invisibility, greeted us.
+She had been briefed on the importance of keeping the triplos completely hidden until further notice, and we happily handed it over to her.
+Unfortunately, as they’d done so many times before, the Tromokratesians tracked us!

 We prepared for another grueling fight, but this time instead of firing on us with artillery, we were hit with a cavalcade of tractor beams.
 Dozens of them… hundreds of them!
 I looked to my crew for options, but despite the Stratalight’s myriad of extraordinary capabilities, it seemed the Tromokratesians, after tracking us for nearly a hundred days, had finally figured out a way to sufficiently calibrate their beams and pin us down.
 We knew we were finished, but we also knew we weren’t going down without a fight.
 We prepared to engage the alien race in hand-to-hand combat.